Do you really need to have someone witnessing a signature?

 The best way to minimise fraudulent activity and protect the community is for lawyers to be pedantic … every single time … no exceptions … no matter how well we know the client!

 If documents are not witnessed properly, there can be delays in processing the transaction.
 There can be additional costs and worry to all concerned.
 If lawyers do not uphold the witnessing requirements, every single time, then confidence in our land title system may be undermined.
 Without this confidence, the values of property are at risk, financiers will be hesitant to loan money, and no one will be sure of the security of their property assets.

 So, by being pedantic, and thorough, we are really doing you a favour!

 New requirements for witnessing property documents

-Last month, Queensland laws were amended introducing new requirements for witnessing property documents.
+Queensland have been amended introducing new requirements for witnessing property documents.
 The lawyer now needs to:

 - take reasonable steps to verify the identity of the individual and ensure that the individual is entitled to sign the document;

 - have the individual sign the document in their presence (i.e. not have the client sign beforehand and get their signature witnessed later!);

 - and keep records and documentary evidence for 7 years of the steps taken to verify the identity of the signer and their authority to sign the document.